hadron-sclang/hadron/FUZZING.md

 crash/hang" issue.
 The difficulty of these bugs is somewhat variable, but in general they may be easier to fix because of the reproduceability.

 Fuzzer bugfix commits should include the reproducer input file.
-Add it to the target-specific subdirectory in `/tests/fuzz`.
+Please add it to the target-specific subdirectory in `/tests/fuzz`.

+To simplify debugging of fuzzer crashes it is sometimes easier to use the `scc` binary provided by Hadron, which has flags to take compilation to each stage before stopping, and can usually reproduce the crash on the example input without all of the fuzzing infrastructure in the way.